advance-minimax-m3-cursor-rules

 Contributing

-See CONTRIBUTING.md for the repo's contribution rules, skill frontmatter contract, and placement guidance for always-on rules, requestable rules, and skills.
+See CONTRIBUTING.md for contribution rules, the skill frontmatter contract (including the optional model_assumptions field), and placement guidance across always-on rules, requestable rules, and skills.

 References